Frequently asked questions about starting and running an LLC, or limited liability company.

 Under New Hampshire law, an LLC name must contain the words: "Limited Liability Company" or the abbreviation "L.L.C.," or a similar abbreviation.

 Your LLC's name must be distinguishable from the names of other business entities already on file with the New Hampshire Secretary of State Corporation Division.
 Names may be checked for availability at the New Hampshire Secretary of State business name database.

 You may reserve a name for 120 days by filing an Application for Reservation of Name with the New Hampshire Secretary of State.
 The application must be filed by mail.
 The filing fee is $15.

 Every New Hampshire LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 The registered agent may be a New Hampshire resident or a corporation, LLC, or limited liability partnership authorized to do business in New Hampshire.
 The registered agent must have a physical street address in New Hampshire.
 A list of registered agents is available at the New Hampshire Secretary of State website.

 All New Hampshire LLCs and foreign LLCs authorized to do business in the state must file an annual report.
 The report must be received by the Secretary of State prior to April 1.
 The filing fee is $100.
-The report may be filed by mail or online through the New Hampshire Annual Report Online Filing web page; a blank report form may be downloaded from this web page as well.
+The report must be filed online through the New Hampshire Annual Report Online Filing web page.